adaltas/node-csv/README.md

 -----

 Refer to the [project webpage][home] for [an exhaustive list of options][home] and [some usage examples][examples].

 The module is built on the Node.js Stream API.
-For the sake of simplify, a simple callback API is also provided.
+For the sake of simplicity, a simple callback API is also provided.
 To give you a quick look, here's an example of the callback API: